Salvage-Ex/Salvage-old2/contrib/devtools/README.md

 ### Setup

-Configuring the github-merge tool for the Galilel repository is done in the following way:
+Configuring the github-merge tool for the Salvage repository is done in the following way:

 ```
-git config githubmerge.repository Galilel-Project/galilel
+git config githubmerge.repository Salvage
 git config githubmerge.testcmd "make -j4 check" (adapt to whatever you want to use for testing)
 git config --global user.signingkey mykeyid (if you want to GPG sign)
 ```

 ## optimize-pngs.py

-A script to optimize png files in the Galilel repository (requires pngcrush).
+A script to optimize png files in the Salvage repository (requires pngcrush).

 ## fix-copyright-headers.py